kilnfi/eth-validator-watcher/README.md

 Description
 -----------
-This tool watches the 🥓 Ethereum Beacon chain 🥓 and indicates when some of your
+**Ethereum Validator Watcher** watches the Ethereum beacon chain in real time and indicates when some of your
 validators:
 - are going to propose a block in the next two epochs
 - missed a block proposal